The internet in Asia

 Internet hosts per 1000 inhabitants

-As observed in the international data analysis, in the two largest countries in the world internet use (even with recent gowth) is still very limited in relation to population and income.
+As observed in the international data analysis, in the two largest countries in the world internet use (even with recent gowth) is still very limited in relation to population.

-While in other parts of the Chinese ethnic community there is high density of internet activity, in mainland China the use of the net is severely centralized and repressed (and there is strict censorship also on all other information and communication.)
+While in other Chinese-speaking countries and communities there is widespread internet activity, in mainland China the use of the net is severely centralized and repressed (and there is strict censorship also on all other information and communication.)

 The picture can be summarized in a map that includes the central and southern part of the continent, from the Middle East to East Asia.